-Following confession and mass attendance, each participant proceeds to the church’s sacristy to dress in red cloaks and masks.
-The individual portraying Jesus wears a purple tunic and carries a cross draped in matching fabric, along with a bell.
+Before the procession begins, participants attend mass and confess their sins.
+They then dress in red cloaks and masks inside the church sacristy.
+The man portraying Jesus wears a purple tunic, carries a cross draped in matching fabric, and rings a bell.

 The Talcigüin strikes in a cross pattern while Jesus rings the bell energetically.
 In the center, Jesus crouches down, and the Talcigüin spins around, hitting the ground nine times.